SamOwen1/Rocket-Injectors/README.md

   - Adjust resonant mode calculation section if needed, run script, and open command window.

 ## Combustion_Chamber.m
-  - Input combustion chamber parameters and frequency threshold for outputs [a, R, L, threshold]
+  - Input combustion chamber parameters and frequency threshold for outputs [a, R, L, threshold].

     The local speed of sound will change at different throttles.
 Calculations can be repeated to analyze more throttle values.